cancervariants/therapy-normalization/README.md

 export UMLS_API_KEY=12345-6789-abcdefg-hijklmnop  # make sure to replace with your key!
 ```

-HemOnc.org data requires a Harvard Dataverse API key.
-After creating a user account on the Harvard Dataverse website, you can follow [these instructions](https://guides.dataverse.org/en/latest/user/account.html) to generate a key.
-Once you have a key, set the following environment variable:
+HemOnc.org data requires a Harvard Dataverse API token.
+You must create a user account on the [Harvard Dataverse website](https://dataverse.harvard.edu/), you can follow [these instructions](https://guides.dataverse.org/en/latest/user/account.html) to create an account and generate an API token.
+Once you have an API token, set the following environment variable:

 ```shell script
 export DATAVERSE_API_KEY=12345-6789-abcdefgh-hijklmnop  # make sure to replace with your key!